kalekdev/uni/semester-1/lineare-algebra/notes.typ

 _Basis_ - A set of linearly independent vectors that spans the entire linear space (minimal Erzeugenden system) and stay completely within the linear space (not allowed to span a parent space as well).
 There can be several independent bases in a space, but all bases have the same number of elements.

+Any element in the linear space can be determined by a *unique* linear combination of the basis.
+Proof in script.

 _Canonical basis_ - Special basis for each space, for example $e_x, e_y, e_z in RR^3$

 #image("images/lu-base.png", width: 60%)
-The basis of an erzeugenden system can be found through LU Zerlegung, where the columns with a pivot are linearly independent of one another and therefore the basis of the range / image (span of the erzeugenden system).
+The basis of an erzeugenden system can be found through LU Zerlegung, where the columns with a pivot are linearly independent of one another and therefore the corresponding columns in A are a basis of the range / image (span of the erzeugenden system).
+The other columns are so called free variables because they can take

 ==== Basis of $cal(P)_n$ are the monomes
 Basis of $n in NN, cal(P)_n = {p_(i) = t^(i)| t in RR, i in NN_0 < n}$ - The monomes are linearly independent (proof in script) and span the entire polynomial space.